skim-sony/eval_ai_models/smart_city_json_output/README.md

 # Descriptions for standardized json output

 This readme describes the json output schema that we standardized for AITRIOS AI model output.
-Current json output schema is mainly for DNN object detection and post-processing for smart city use-case such as traffic counting and curb management.
+Current json output schema (v1.0.0) is mainly for DNN object detection and post-processing for smart city use-case such as traffic counting and curb management. https://www.jsonschemavalidator.net/ is useful for validating output file with the json schema when developing system.

 - frame_output_schema.json: output schema for frame-based output
+- frame_output_sample.json: output sample

 ----

 ### frame_output_schema.json
+frame_output_schema.json file consists of two objects: 'config' and 'output'.

-#### config
+#### 'config' object
 | Field Name            | Required  | Data Type | Description |
 |-----------------------|-----------|-----------|-------------|
 | source_type           |   Y       | string    | Source type for data |